cyberseihis/bnnprint/write/paralel.md

 There is nothing to note on the implementation of these since no change needs to be made to accommodate TNNs.
 I am not sure what to make of this yet.

+The attempts at sequential designs for ternary weight networks do not perform to a satisfactory level so they won't be expanded on.

+\newpage

+# Evaluation

+## Experimental setup